What hath Palo Alto wrought?

 "This was not an animal farm in any classic sense; it was an experimental engine factory, churning out high-performance horse flesh by the ton," Harris writes.

 The horse farm became a university but the guiding ethos remained mostly unchanged.
-Under the direction of school administrator David Starr Jordan, a eugenicist who may or may not have poisoned Leland Stanford's wife during a power struggle over the university's future, Stanford became a bastion of "bionomics," which examined how living organisms respond to artificial conditions, and eugenics, which seeks to propagate "desirable" heritable characteristics in humans.
+Under the direction of school administrator David Starr Jordan, a eugenicist who may or may not have poisoned Leland Stanford's wife, Jane Lathrop Stanford, during a power struggle over the university's future, Stanford became a bastion of "bionomics," which examined how living organisms respond to artificial conditions, and eugenics, which seeks to propagate "desirable" heritable characteristics in humans.

 "Whatever else it was at the time, Stanford was a positive eugenic project, breeding high-IQ people to produce the next generation of Palo Alto residents," Harris writes.